-Chrystal of Gluten-Free Palate creates classic recipes that taste every bit as good as the gluten-full alternatives, with minimal ingredients used.
+Chrystal Carver (update: formerly of Gluten-Free Palate; note that site is no longer owned by Chrystal) creates classic recipes that taste every bit as good as the gluten-full alternatives, with minimal ingredients used.
 Chrystal is also the author of Sweet & Simple Gluten-Free Baking: Irresistible Classics in 10 Ingredients or Less!, which is part of today’s giveaway!
-For MMM, she’s sharing these Paleo Double Chocolate Muffins.
+For MMM, she’s sharing these Gluten-Free Double Chocolate Muffins.

-Before you head off to see Chrystal’s Paleo Double Chocolate Muffins recipe (and after you see the next photo you’ll definitely be ready to go!), please check out today’s daily giveaway below.
+Before you check out Chrystal’s Gluten-Free Double Chocolate Muffins recipe (and after you see the next photo you’ll definitely be ready to make them!), please check out today’s daily giveaway below.

 This is Chrystal’s cookbook which I mentioned earlier.
 You can read my review and get a sample recipe, Butterscotch Tassies.
 The Butterscotch Tassies would actually make a divine treat for your Easter table!
 Here’s an excerpt of my review: